Why do I Need an "A" Scan?

 How reliable are the A Scan measurements?

 The A Scan measurements are highly precise.
 The length of the eye can be measured with an accuracy of within 0.02mm.
-Nonetheless, if the patient’s eye is a little dry, or there is any inconsistency in the measurements taken at a particular visit, I will frequently bring patients back for an additional set of measurements to be absolutely sure of their accuracy.
-We do not bill the patient or insurance for additional measurements, but it allows me to know that I am providing the best result possible.
+Nonetheless, if the patient’s eye is a little dry, or there is any inconsistency in the measurements taken at a particular visit, we will frequently bring patients back for an additional set of measurements to be absolutely sure of their accuracy.
+We do not bill the patient or insurance for additional measurements, but it allows us to know that we are providing the best result possible.

 Patients who wear contact lenses often need to have several A Scan measurements.
 This is because contact lenses change the shape of the surface (the cornea) of the eye slightly.
 It takes some time for the cornea to “unmold” from the contact lens, so we always take several measurements of contact lens wearers to make sure that the cornea is fully unmolded before cataract surgery.
 This provides the best outcome.
 Patients who wear soft contacts usually take about a week without contact lens use to unmold, and rigid gas permeable contact lens wearers take about a month.